-Control unit is responsible for controlling FSM state between key acquisition phase, picturing phase, encryption phase, and reset phase.
-An additional shutter button will be used to signal the data processing unit to acquire data from acquisition unit.
+The control unit is responsible for controlling the FSM states between the key/map generation phase, photo-taking phase, encryption phase, and reset phase.

-When Key Generator button is pressed, new Chaotic key of 80 bits will be randomly generated.
-Using this new Chaotic key, Chaotic map will be generated and stored in partially assigned space of SDRAM.
-It will remain there until the Key Generator button is pressed again.
+A shutter button will be used to signal the data processing unit to acquire data from acquisition unit.
+When the key generator button is pressed, a new chaotic key of 80 bits will be randomly generated.
+A chaotic map based off the new chaotic key will be generated and stored in a partially assigned space of the SDRAM.
+It will remain there until the key generator button is pressed again.
 While the map is processing (indicated by LED), the other buttons will be disabled until the process ends.

-When the power button is pressed to turn off the camera, raw image in SDRAM will be forceerased to prevent the chance of hacking into SDRAM to retrieve the non-encrypted images.
-New Chaotic map will be generated from new key and SDRAM will remained power on to keep this new Chaotic map.
+When the power button is pressed to turn off the camera, any raw image in the SDRAM will be force-erased to prevent the chance of hacking into SDRAM to retrieve the non-encrypted images.

+A new chaotic map will be generated from a new key and the SDRAM will remain in low power mode in order to keep the map saved on the memory.

-Control unit should be able to de-bounce abrupt fluctuations in signals from buttons.
-Otherwise, processor will be loaded with more instructions to run than needed, affecting our power requirement.
+The control unit should be able to de-bounce abrupt fluctuations in signals from buttons.
+Otherwise, controller will be loaded with more instructions to run than needed, affecting our power requirement.